bywatersolutions/koha-plugin-item-recalls/README.md

-Steps for Recalling Holds from the OPAC
+# Steps for recalling holds on the OPAC

 1.Patron would log into their account on the OPAC.
 2.Find a book that is currently checked out.